 Working with the Heart Centre

-The heart centre of intelligence refers to the authentic connection and expression of the self by accessing your inner truth.
-When our heart centre is intelligent, then we are able to express ourselves in an authentic manner, and to be warm, empathic, attuned to the emotions and needs of others; being emotionally sensitive and available.
+The heart Center of intelligence refers to the authentic connection and expression of the self by accessing your inner truth.
+When our heart Center is intelligent, then we are able to express ourselves in an authentic manner, and to be warm, empathic, attuned to the emotions and needs of others; being emotionally sensitive and available.

-Accessing the heart centre of intelligence helps us to be emotionally connected in our relationships, expressing compassion in the sense that we really care enough.
-Our highest expression using this centre of intelligence is to connect with, value and relate to human needs and the human condition of the self and the other.
+Accessing the heart Center of intelligence helps us to be emotionally connected in our relationships, expressing compassion in the sense that we really care enough.
+Our highest expression using this Center of intelligence is to connect with, value and relate to human needs and the human condition of the self and the other.

 When we are excessively connected to our heart centres, it may lead to being overly sensitive to the point of being absorbed in the needs of others.
 Dysfunctional behaviour such as emotional manipulation in relationships are examples in this category.